 I scheduled meetings with stakeholders.
 I talked to product managers to align with their strategy and roadmap; I talked to engineers to learn technical constraints; I talked to data analysts to see if there are any existing patterns of users' search behavior and if there is any open-source data that can inform my design decisions.
 These discussions gave me clarity on which direction to pursue.

 Business Goals: Get users through the conversion funnel in the process of discovering items, considering items, adding items to cart, checkout, running savings and buying

-Technical Constraints: Persistent search bar requires higher effort to implement; There was no information architecture to define upward navigation and reverse navigation.
+Technical Constraints: Search algorithm is not there yet; There was no information architecture to define upward navigation and reverse navigation.

 Learn from Competitors